therteg/SPRING2015/README.md

 #School Project
-School is so awesome, and Hamilton is the best.
+School is so awesome, and Hamilton is the best...